Table of Contents

 What Happens When Probiotics Die?

-When probiotics die, they can no longer provide the benefits they were intended for.
-Consuming dead probiotics offers no health advantages, as they do not contribute to the microbiome or support gut health.
+Consuming dead probiotics offers no health advantages.
+Once the microorganisms are no longer alive, they cannot contribute to the microbiome or support your gut health.

 Recognizing Ineffective Probiotics